Frequently Asked Questions

 The study programme is principally self-study and is not full time.
 The academic year begins in mid-September and finishes at the end of May.
 Students participate in a one-week residential seminar during the academic year, may also attend course days, and get the support of a Master of Wine mentor.
 They also submit regular written assignments for marking and feedback.
 The residential seminars are offered on three continents: Europe, Australasia and North America.

 How long does the Institute's study programme take to complete?

 The study programme takes a minimum of three years to complete, although it may take longer.
-Students may sit the Theory and Practical exam after the end of the second year, and then submit their Dissertation in the following June should they pass both the Practical and Theory parts of the Exam.
+Students may sit the Theory and Practical exam after the end of the second year, and then submit their Research Paper in the following June should they pass both the Practical and Theory parts of the Exam.

 Where can I study to become a Master of Wine and how many classes do I need to attend each year?

 The main element of the course is self-directed study.
 There are residential seminars in Adelaide, Australia; Napa, USA; Bordeaux, France; Rust, Austria; and Berkshire, UK.
 These seminars normally last one week and attendance is compulsory to be eligible to sit the examination.
 There are also centrally marked assignments and optional course days.
 The examination is held over four days, usually in June, in three locations: London, UK; Napa, USA; and Sydney, Australia.

 How much does it cost to study in the Institute's programme?